 - Referral-Documentation from your PCP authorizing care at a participating specialist for covered services.

 - Preapproval/Precertification - Approval from Independence Blue Cross (IBC) for non-emergency or elective hospital admissions and procedures prior to the admission or procedure.
 Your participating provider will contact Independence Blue Cross for authorization.
-For more details regarding the HMO plan, please refer to the HMO Summary.
+For more details regarding the HMO plan, please refer to the HMO Summary of Benefits and Coverage.

 Personal Choice PPO Plan